- CrashPlan for Home

 CrashPlan mobile app

 The part of CrashPlan that you install on your mobile device to retrive files backed up to cloud destinations such as CrashPlan Central.
-CrashPlan mobile apps are available for CrashPlan for Home subscribers, CrashPlan PRO subscribers, and Code42 CrashPlan users.
+CrashPlan mobile apps are available for CrashPlan for Home subscribers, CrashPlan for Small Business subscribers, and Code42 CrashPlan users.

 The CrashPlan service or engine that performs all backup operations in the background on a device running the CrashPlan app.